Usage

 Locates pages through:

-The LLM analyzes each page and generates a test plan:
+The LLM analyzes each page to generate test scenarios:

 - Incorporates specified goals